filipecabaco/my_blog/posts/2022-09-13_realtime_updates_with_liveview.md

     {:noreply, push_event(socket, "update_tag", %{id: "read_tag_#{id}", position: position})}
   end
   # ...
+  # Receive event from JS on position update
   @impl true
   def handle_event("scroll_position", %{"position" => position, "title" => title}, socket) do
-    Supervisor.set_position(socket.id, position)
-    BlogWeb.Endpoint.broadcast!("read_tag", "position_update", %{id: socket.id, position: position, title: title})
+    Supervisor.set_position(socket.id, position) # Update our process state BlogWeb.Endpoint.broadcast!("read_tag", "position_update", %{id: socket.id, position: position, title: title}) # Emit to PubSub a position update
     {:noreply, socket}
   end
 end
 ```

-And now our ghost walks in our page!
+And now our ghosts walk in our page!
 Quite a long journey but we just achieved realtime communication with around 200 lines of code without an external system and using only Phoenix, LiveView and Elixir as dependencies.
 ![Read tags moving in our page](/images/img12.gif)

+Hope you enjoy it and that this post triggered your imagination on what LiveView is capable of.

 ## Conclusion